 Are you interested to learn more about the Coriolis flow meter working principle?
 Read our blog about the importance of mass flow measurement and the relevance of coriolis flow meters.

 Download the e-book 'How to handle low liquid flows' to find out more about 'low flows'.
 Including in-depth information, technical advice and insider tips from our experts.

 Coriolis flow meters measure real mass flow, whereas thermal mass flow meters are dependent of the physical properties of the fluid.
 True mass flow measurement is an important development across industry as it eliminates inaccuracies caused by the physical properties of the fluid, not least being the difference between mass and volumetric flow.
 Mass is not affected by changing temperature and pressure.
 This alone makes it an important method of fluid flow measurement.

 Volumetric flow remains valid, in terms of accuracy, provided that the process conditions and calibration reference conditions are adhered to.
 Volumetric measuring devices, such as variable area meters and turbine flow meters, are unable to distinguish temperature or pressure changes.

-Bronkhorst realised a series of compact, cost-effective Coriolis Mass Flow Meters / Controllers for accurate measurement and control of (very) low flow rates.
-Please visit our product pages (see below) to learn more about the mini CORI-FLOW series, CORI-FLOW series or mini CORI-FLOW EX D series.
+Bronkhorst realised a series of compact, cost-effective Coriolis mass flow meters and flow controllers for accurate measurement and control of (very) low flow rates.
+Check out our product portfolio.

 The Coriolis measuring principle is somewhat sensitive to unwanted vibrations with a frequency close to the resonance frequency of the sensor tube or a higher harmonic of this frequency.
 What can you do?